christian-schlichtherle/neuron-di/README.md

 Neuron DI is a hybrid - it supports both runtime and compile-time DI:

-With Java, your code is constrained to runtime DI, but Neuron&nbsp;DI frees it from the shortcomings and the ballast of JSR 330 - see [next section](#walk-through).
+In Java, your code is limited to runtime DI, but Neuron&nbsp;DI frees it from the shortcomings and the ballast of JSR 330 - see [next section](#walk-through).
 It also adds caching like you can do with a `lazy val` definition in Scala, but with more options like not-thread-safe caching or even thread-local caching, so you can say goodbye to the `ThreadLocal` class.
 With synapse methods and caching you can effectively inject dependencies into interfaces, which means you can compose your application mostly of mix-in interfaces like you can do in Scala.

-With Scala, you can use all the features for Java plus compile-time DI:
+In Scala, you can use all the features for Java plus compile-time DI:
 With compile-time DI, you can avoid the (albeit minimal) runtime overhead plus you get a compiler error if any dependency is missing or has the wrong type.